 When it comes to web experiences and content, nothing compares to images.
 It’s the ultimate way to capture the users’ attention.
-It seems that no matter how complex the message is, an image can always convey it in a heartbeat.
+No matter how complex the message is, an image can always convey it in a heartbeat.

 This is where image attribution comes into play.
-It’s not just about using an image, but more about making sure that you respect authors’ work and be rewarded for it instead of punished.
+It’s not just about using an image but more about ensuring you respect authors’ work and be rewarded for it instead of punished.
 Luckily, image attribution is not that complicated if you know the rules and respect them.